dojo/docs/Alexander(20)Whillas.rst

 This might simplify the object hierarchy by allowing dojo.NodeList to actually contain a list of dojo.Node's and most of the existing functionality of dojo.NodeList would be converted to just looping thought its internal array and calling the same function on each dojo.Node within.

+Since dojo.query() is already returning a dojo.NodeList object following the same logic the dojo.byId() could return a dojo.Node object.
+This would greatly simplify code and make the dojo.byId() quite powerful again.

 == Usage ==

-To use this object its proposed that dojo.byId would return a dojo.Node instead of a DOM Node and the dojo.NodeList would contain a list of dojo.Node objects.
-If the plain DOM Node was require then perhaps an additional parameter could be added to return the plain DOM Node.
+To use this object its proposed something like dojo.Node('nodeID') would return a dojo.Node.
+This would act like a combination constructor/dojo.byId() call, thus something like:

+someNode = dojo.Node('myId').hide();

+would work.

 An accessor function to return the DOM Node would also certainly be required.

-Perhaps to remain backward compatible a new set of function to alias dojo.byId() and dojo.query() could be developed such as dojo.id() and dojo.q() respectively?

-== Argument ==

-Since dojo.query() is already returning a dojo.NodeList object following the same logic the dojo.byId() could return a dojo.Node object.
-This would greatly simplify code and make the dojo.byId() quite powerful again.
+A similar function to dojo.query() might also be developed to return a dojo.NodeList of dojo.Node obejcts something like:

+dojo.q('someNodeID').forEach().hide();